AbeniDatta/PureEmotion/README.md

 3. Addressed lighting inconsistencies and occlusions using OpenCV by applying histogram equalization and adaptive thresholding, ensuring ~10% reduction in classification errors. (remove these, then run and check this number on another notebook).

 ## Demo Video:
 To test robustness, I selected a background with uneven lighting and wore my glasses to introduce occlusion challenges.
-The file is uploaded under the name "Demo Video".
+The file is uploaded under the name "Demo Video.mp4".